 Written By: James Polli, PhD, the Shangraw/Noxell Endowed Chair in Industrial Pharmacy and Pharmaceutics

-Students who enroll in the MS in Regulatory Science program typically have eight years of experience in drug and biologics development or regulatory assessment, but as the director of the program, I continue to be amazed at how important completing this degree program is to these working professionals and their families.
-Convocation is a truly special event for our students, and it was a joy to be able to celebrate with them this year.
+Students who enroll in the Master of Science and Graduate Certificate in Regulatory Science programs typically have eight years of experience in drug and biologics development or regulatory assessment.
+I continue to be amazed at how important completing this degree program is to these working professionals and their families.
+Convocation is a wonderful celebration for our students, and it was a joy to be able to celebrate with them.